 Dirt bike parents who want their kid to ride in Kawasaki’s trademark lime green will have to move up an engine class to the KX 65.

-The bikes above are aimed at beginner and novice riders.
-They are off-roading trail dirt bikes and not kids motocross bikes designed for performance and handling big jumps.
-They are, therefore, priced lower than race mx bikes.
+The Japanese bikes above are aimed at beginner and novice riders.
+They are off-roading trail dirt bikes and not kids motocross (mx) bikes which are designed for performance and handling big jumps.
+They are, therefore, priced lower than the American and Austrian motocross bikes.

 Race bikes, with their added features and competition-oriented components, require a big upfront investment.
-The prices for top racing brands like the Austrian-made KTM and American-made Cobra start are around $3,800 (USD).
+The base price for top racing brands like the Austrian-made KTM and American-made Cobra start are around $3,800 (USD).

 |MX Race Brands||Model||Price (USD|